unixjazz/bigdot/bootloader/README.md

 After a few moments, you will have the bootloader (8K) with USB terminal support ready in the file `sam_ba_XPLAINED_SAML21_SAML21J18B.bin`.

+## Bootloader alternatives

+For your convenience, we built 3 different bootloaders:

+* 'bigdot.bin': the standard arduino bootloader for the SAM platform
+* 'bigdot-uf2.bin': the UF2 alternative bootloader w/ USB mass storage support (our choice!)
+* 'sam_ba_XPLAINED_SAML21_SAML21J18B.bin': the standard arduino bootloader for the XPLAINED_SAML21 board

+Our example below uses the bootloader for the XPLAINED dev board, but you should use the 'bigdot' alternatives above if you are prototyping with librelab::Big Dot.
+All the bootloader files mentioned above can be found under the directory 'bootloaders'.

 ### Runing OpenOCD

 #### Using Atmel EDBG